pwestdk/NEO4J/README.md

-#### Exercise - Technical Comparison of an SQL and Graph Database¶
+# Exercise - Technical Comparison of an SQL and Graph Database¶

-# 1: Setup an SQL and a Neo4j database respectively.
+#### 1: Setup an SQL and a Neo4j database respectively.

 - I have setup the database both in SQL using SQL workbench and Neo4j.

-# 2: Import the data from the social network (endorsement graph https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/raw/master/data/archive_graph.tar.gz) into a Neo4j database and into an SQL database respectively.
+#### 2: Import the data from the social network (endorsement graph https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/raw/master/data/archive_graph.tar.gz) into a Neo4j database and into an SQL database respectively.

--
+- Write here

-# 3: Construct queries in SQL and in Cypher, which find
+#### 3: Construct queries in SQL and in Cypher, which find

 - all persons that a person endorses, i.e., endorsements of depth one.